Anthony Daniels: 1997-2005: Original trilogy special editions and Star Wars prequel trilogy

-In Episode I: The Phantom Menace, Daniels only voiced the character, which a puppeteer played on set.
 Daniels attempted to puppeteer the character himself in the sequel, Episode II: Attack of the Clones, but after the script was changed, he returned to playing the droid in costume.
-In this film and 2005's Episode III: Revenge of the Sith, he also performed the vocal tracks for scenes that featured a computer-generated C-3PO.
-Daniels is the only actor to act in all nine films, the 2008 Clone Wars film, and the related television series.
+In this film and 2005's Episode III: Revenge of the Sith, the last instalment in the prequel trilogy, he also performed the vocal tracks for scenes that featured a computer-generated C-3PO.
+Daniels (as C-3PO) and R2-D2 hosted Star Wars: Connections, a series of videos chronicling the connections between the prequels and original trilogy in the lead-up to the theatrical release of Attack of Clones.